isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution309.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-### Contact Information
-Company Name:Corsiva Lab Pte Ltd <br>Web URL: www.corsivalab.com <br>Contact Hotline: +6581127835 <br>Contact Email: contact@corsivalab.com <br>
+Touchscreen interface, able to manually input datecode/ expiry date for products Can automatically print unique barcode for each product from the production line

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.